 Enjoy local draft beer, an assortment of Russian and European imports, vodka, homemade fermented drinks, or a cocktail from our Soviet inspired drink menu.
 We recommend tasting the Blushing Anastasia, followed by the Bloody Anastasia; a history lesson in 2 drinks.

-Socialize, relax, eat or have a quiet drink.
+Socialize, relax, eat or have a quiet drink, and enjoy a nature show.
 Check out our menu as we prepare all meals fresh in our on-site kitchen.
-Television is available in both Russian and English, and cartoons or movies can be put on for the kids.

 Cold Water Barrel